 Make universal credit fit for families

-We were part of the #KeepTheLifeline campaign and helped secure changes for working families in 2021.
-This included increases to the work allowance and a reduction to the taper rate in universal credit.
+We were part of the #KeepTheLifeline campaign and helped secure changes to universal credit for working families in 2021.
+This included increases to the work allowance and a reduction to the taper rate.

 We successfully campaigned for increases to the work allowance in 2018 too.

 We have also campaigned on the long wait – initially people had to wait six weeks for their first payment of universal credit.
 In the November 2017 budget the chancellor announced that the wait would now effectively be five weeks, and there will be more help with advance payments.
 But this is not enough: we've joined the Trussell Trust's Five weeks too long campaign to end the wait.

 Don't Zap the Zip